SCSEA/url_shortner/README.md

 # URL-Shortner

 is a URL shortening tool service, which provides short aliases for redirection of long URLs.
-Yousuf Shafi'i, a Programmer, launched the service in Feb 2003[1] as a way to post links in newsgroup postings which frequently had long, cumbersome addresses.
+Yousuf Shafi'i, a Junior Pogrammer, launched the service in Feb 2003[1] as a way to post links in newsgroup postings which frequently had long, cumbersome addresses.
 URL-Shortner was the first notable URL shortening service and is one of the oldest still currently operating.

 # Installation